History of New Mexico: U.S. Civil War

+Postwar U.S. territorial period

 Indigenous Americans

 Centuries of continued conflict with the Apache and the Navajo continued to plague New Mexico.
 In 1864, the U.S. Army trapped and captured the main Navajo forces, forcing them onto a small reservation in eastern New Mexico in what is called the Long Walk of the Navajo, also called the Long Walk to Bosque Redondo.
 This put an end to their livestock raids on New Mexican farms, ranches, and pueblos.
 After several years of severe hardships, during which many Navajos died, they were allowed in 1868 to return to most of their lands.
 Sporadic Apache small-scale raiding continued until Apache chief Geronimo finally was captured and imprisoned in 1886.

 After the Civil War, the Army set up a chain of forts to protect the people and the caravans of commerce.
 Most tribes were relocated on reservations near the forts, where they were given food and supplies by the federal government.
 Often supplies and annuities were late, or food spoiled.